 For more traditional businesses, which rely on digital and offline activity to complete the sales cycle, a healthy mix of marketing strategy is to be expected.

-It is not a surprise that digital marketing is growing and is here to stay.
-B2B companies are transferring their funds from outbound channels into digital marketing strategies.
-To determine your perfect budget, assess what type of digital marketing experience do you wish to cater to your customers, understand the complications in your sales process, and ensure you are investing adequate funds in measuring results properly.
+It’s not a surprise that digital marketing services are growing, and it’s pretty much here to stay.
+B2B companies are transferring their funds from outbound channels into digital marketing services to optimise results.
+To determine your perfect budget, assess what type of digital marketing services you want to provide to your customers, understand the complications in your sales process, and ensure you are investing adequate funds in measuring results properly.

-Don’t ignore the consistent and continual growth of mobile, and use these B2B budget ranges as a beginning point for your successful digital marketing program.
+Don’t ignore the consistent and continual growth of the mobile landscape, and use these B2B budget ranges as a beginning point for the successful provision of your digital marketing service.

-We need to be where our potential customer base is and talk in the tone they understand.
-Platforms, like Facebook, can boost a business to another level.
-Other platforms might or might not be able to do that.
-So, make sure there’s enough scope in your budget to experiment on them before you’re left behind the trend.
+We need to place ourselves in the shoes of our potential customers and talk in the tone that they will relate to.
+Platforms like Facebook can boost your business to the next level, which will simply not be the case if you choose to utilise other ineffective measures and/or platforms.
+So, make sure there’s enough scope in your budget to experiment with various digital marketing services, before you’re left behind by your competition.

 Subscribe to #ARM Newsletter

 Get latest news, tips and trends in the Digital space at your inbox